Circuit International Automobile Moulay El Hassan: History

-MGP’s partner in Morocco, D3 Motorsport Development, was given the responsibility of the design of the street circuit.
+MGP's partner in Morocco, D3 Motorsport Development, was given the responsibility of the design of the street circuit.
 It is the same architect company that designed the Surfers Paradise Street Circuit in Australia.
 Groupe Menara oversaw the construction on the Route de l'Ourika/Boulevard Mohammed based track.
 The paddock had been paved alongside the walls of the Royal Garden and more than 2,500 concrete impact blocks and many debris fence panels had been put in place to bound the track.

 The third round of the 2009 WTCC season was held there on 3 May 2009, becoming the first international car race in Morocco since the 1958 Moroccan Grand Prix at the Ain-Diab Circuit in Casablanca and the first event for the WTCC in Africa.

 The original circuit had a very simple layout.
 It was a 4.545 km flat oval circuit with a hairpin at one end and chicanes punctuating the straights, running in an anticlockwise direction.
-In December 2015 it was announced the circuit would undergo a major overhaul to make it more challenging.
+In December 2015, it was announced the circuit would undergo a major overhaul to make it more challenging.
 Only half of the original circuit was utilized when the new layout came into effect for the 2016 FIA WTCC Race of Morocco.

-Lap Records

-The official race lap records at the Circuit International Automobile Moulay El Hassan are listed as: